-The myriad of disease and insect pests that attack the common grape make growing it a high-maintenance operation.
+The myriad diseases and insect pests that attack the common grape make growing it a high-maintenance operation.
 One bit of good news about the common grape is it is self-pollinating, making it unnecessary to plant additional vines for pollination.

-In keeping with its Mediterranean associations, the common grape requires well-drained soil.
-It will also appreciate a location that has a loamy soil rich in organic matter.
+In keeping with its native Mediterranean roots, the common grape requires well-drained soil.
+It will also appreciate a location that has loamy soil rich in organic matter.

 Give your crop adequate but not excessive water.
 Irrigate well during periods of drought.
 The ground should be kept evenly moist.
-Providing good drainage is an important first step in assuring that you will avoid overwatering.
+Providing good drainage is an important first step in preventing overwatering.

-If your grapes are already positioned in a site with a soil rich in organic matter, you can supplement this natural fertilizer every year with 1/2 cup of a balanced fertilizer when the first growth in spring appears.
-In the plant's first year, apply the same amount a second time after four weeks have passed.
+If your grapes are already growing in soil rich in organic matter, you can supplement this natural fertilizer every year with 1/2 cup of a balanced fertilizer when the first spring growth appears.
+In the plant's first year, apply the same amount of fertilizer a second time after four weeks have passed.